 : Start the approach hike at far left (west) end of the long Sunshine Wall hogback.
 Hike southeast on a bench, passing above a short varnished slab with towrope anchors.
 Continue up the bench, steadily gaining elevation until you are above the Sunshine Wall routes.
 Eventually the bench ends at cliffs to the right.
 Scramble over a high point and descend toward a short stubby pinnacle.
 Turn right here and hike toward a maze of shallow sandstone canyons = obvious red rock formations southeast.
 Keep a careful eye out to locate Tezcatlipoca, a short spire perched on a slick rock ridge.
 Start the route on the right side of the northeast face.
 Allow an hour of hiking and plan a little time on spending to find the tower (we had no problems, most of the formation along the hike are white rock, and you can clearly spot dark red sandstone in the distance from the top of Sunshine Wall, just head in that direction).

-Climb: Start on a sloping slab below a short crack.
+Climb: Begin on the north side up a sloping slab below a short crack.
 Climb the short, wide crack to a notch, then step left and smear to a piton.
 The crack is sort of off width, not quite big enough to call it a chimney.
 A few awkward moves will get you onto a slab and head towards a piton.
 There is a small horizontal crack below piton - good for a small cam (?
 0.5 camalot).
 Make a tricky move and mantle onto the flat summit and a belay/rappel anchor.
 Trust your feet.
 The climbing seems a little tricky for 5.7 and holds are a little sandy.

 Descent: Rappel 50 feet